 Protein: Goat milk protein forms a softer curd (protein clumps that are formed by the action of your stomach acid on the protein).
 This makes the protein more easily and rapidly digestible.
 Theoretically, this more rapid transit through the stomach could be an advantage to infants and children who regurgitate cow’s milk easily.

 Allergies: Goat’s milk contains only trace amounts of an allergenic casein protein, alpha-S1, which is also found in cow’s milk.
-Both milks contain similar levels of the other allergenic protein, beta lacto globulin.
+Both kinds of milk contain similar levels of the other allergenic protein, beta lacto globulin.
 Although scientific studies have not found a decreased incidence of allergy with goats, many mothers have observed that their children tolerate goat’s milk better than cow’s milk.

 Lactose Content: Goat’s milk contains slightly lower levels of lactose, as compared to cow’s milk – 4.1% versus 4.7% respectively.
 This may be a small advantage for lactose-intolerant children and adults who are allergic to cow’s milk.